www.innovationgame.com/physics/refpaper.htm January 2001

 Figure 1: A two particle visualisation of refraction.
 If two particles travel with a constant separation, x, they will describe a curved path at the refraction interface, which satisfies Snell's law.

-Assume that the separation between the particles is some arbitrary distance x and the speeds of the particles in the incident and emergent media are V1 and V2 respectively.
-When Pa crosses the interface, its speed will be reduced to V2, whereas Pb will continue to travel at V1 until it reaches the interface.
+We use the following argument to show that the quantum particle will satisfy Snell's law.
+Assume that the separation between the particles is some arbitrary distance x and the speeds of the particles in the incident and emergent media are v1 and v2 respectively.
+When Pa crosses the interface, its speed will be reduced to v2, whereas Pb will continue to travel at v1 until it reaches the interface.
 If the particles continue with a separation of x, they will describe the curved path around the point O, as shown in Figure 1.
 After Pb crosses the interface they will travel in a straight line once again.
 If Pb reaches the interface t seconds after Pa, it can be seen that

 and